Wrapped-Owls/goremy-di/docs/content/dependency-lifecycle/named-bindings.md

       icon: "🏷️"
 ---

-You can register and retrieve elements with tags for named bindings.
+You can register and retrieve elements with tags for tagged bindings.
 This is useful when you have multiple instances of the same type and need to distinguish between them.

 ## Registering with Tags